-At least one secure waiting area is recommended even in sprinkled public premises, since there can be a lot of smoke even with sprinklers.
+CFPA Europe recommends at least one secure waiting area even in sprinkled public premises, since there can be a lot of smoke even with sprinklers.

-If a fire area consists of more than one floor it is sufficient with a secure waiting area per floor,
+If a fire area consists of more than one floor it is sufficient with a secure waiting area per floor.

-In general at least two secure waiting areas per floor are recommended, because people with reduced mobility will have problems to use a secure waiting area on other floors.
-But if a fire area consists of more than one floor, or in buildings where there is only one stairway, one secure waiting area per floor is sufficient.
+CFPA Europe recommends at least two secure waiting areas per floor, because people with reduced mobility will have problems to use a secure waiting area on other floors.

+In smaller premises, only one secure waiting area is sufficient.